Port Craig tramway: Location

-The 14.6 km long main line ran from Port Craig in southerly direction, parallelly to the coast, to the Wairaurahiri River In addition, there were 9.8 km of spur lines.
+The 14.6 km long main line ran from Port Craig in southerly direction, parallelly to the coast, to the Wairaurāhiri River In addition, there were 9.8 km of spur lines.
 The main line was surveyed with at maximum grade of 33 ‰ (1 in 29.5) and deep cuts and high trestle bridges much more elaborately than similar tramways.

 The main line used four large wooden viaducts built around 1925.
 The Percy Burn Viaduct is 125 m long and 36 m high, and was specified for the transport of the 80 t Lidgerwood steam winch, which had been imported from the United States as well as the heavy load of logging trains.
 During its construction, Australian hard wood was used, because it has a higher strength and durability than local timber.
 The trusses of the Sand Hill Viaduct consisted of round hard wood trunks, which were surrounded by less durable sap wood.
 The other viaducts were made from sawn timber, of which the sap wood had been removed.

 The four viaducts are the largest logging railway viaducts of New Zealand.
 They are listed buildings and are preserved in a structurally weak condition.

 History

 Construction

 The construction started in 1917.
 In 1921 more than 1.6 km (1 mi) long section of track has been completed, and this has been extended by 1925.
 The screws of the trestle bridges were made locally by the blacksmith of Port Craig.
 He forged every morning a head onto either side of a batch of 200 bolts.
 He made these from round bars, which had been originally twice as long.
 Subsequently, he heated them up again and split these into two parts with a sledge hammer and a cold chisel.
 The teacher of the camp's school, who was employed by the sawmilling company helped him in the afternoon after finishing his classes by cutting the thread onto the bolts.
 The quality was high, because every bolt which exceeded the nominal length by more than one inch (25 mm) was rejected.

 The Sand Hill Viaduct was commissioned in 1924.
 The larger Percy Burn Viaduct was completed around 1925, and shortly after its erector, the Chester Construction Company went bankrupt because of the overspend.
 The third and fourth viaducts were probably completed by 1926 the latest.
 The Sand Hill, Edwin Burn and Francis Burn viaducts were built by Jim Kane, a former bridge builder of New Zealand Railways Department and a team of employees of the sawmilling company.

 The Lidgerwood steam which became inoperable in 1926 due to a boiler failure.
-In 1928 the company went into a financial stale mate and was wound down.
+In 1928 the company went into a financial stalemate and was wound down.
 It was temporarily re-activated in 1930, but at the end of the 1930s the buildings of the settlement were demolished.
 Die Schienen wurden 1939 abgebaut.